geoarrow/geoarrow-rs/rust/README.md

 - `geoarrow-geo`: Integration with `geo` crate for spatial algorithms.
 - `geoarrow-geos`: Integration with `geos` crate for spatial algorithms.
-- `geodatafusion`: Integration with DataFusion.
-- `geodatafusion-flatgeobuf`: FlatGeobuf TableProvider for DataFusion.

 ## Versioning